petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 DXP bundles provide an upgrade tool that is used for data upgrades.
 This tool is invoked through a script included in the bundle, `db_upgrade.sh`.

 !!! note
-    The database upgrade tool can be pre-configured for more flexibility when running it.
+    The database upgrade tool can be pre-configured for more flexibility when it runs.
 See [Using the Database Upgrade Tool](https://learn.liferay.com/w/dxp/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool) for more information on advanced usage.

-Open a command prompt within your `LIFERAY_HOME/tools/portal-tools-db-upgrade-client` folder.
+Open a command line within your `LIFERAY_HOME/tools/portal-tools-db-upgrade-client` folder.
 Then, run the following command:

 ```bash
 db_upgrade.sh -j "-Dfile.encoding=UTF-8 -Duser.timezone=GMT -Xmx2048m" -l "output.log"
 ```

 The upgrade tool prompts you for information about your installation before beginning the data upgrade.
-If you have downloaded a Liferay bundle with Tomcat, then it automatically detects some of the directories as default values.
+If you downloaded a Liferay bundle with Tomcat, it automatically detects some of the directories as default values.
 Make sure you choose the appropriate database for your Liferay Cloud environment when prompted.

 Here is an example interaction with the upgrade tool entering this information: